 - Magnesium: + or – 15 PPM

 The Trident interface will also let you know the parameter tests and how much regent you have left.
-Your reef tank will be its more stable ever with one of these installed in your tank.
+Your reef tank will be its more stable ever with one of these installed in your system.

 Pros & Cons